souffle-lang/souffle-lang.github.io/pages/docs/relations.md

 ## Override
 The relation qualifier `override` controls whether rules in a relation that is defined in a component, can be overwritten in a sub-component.
-The component model of Souffle is described [here](components).
+The component model of Soufflé is described [here](components).

 ### Choice Domain / Functional-Dependency Constraint
 Programmers can impose one or more functional dependency constraints on relations.
-With functional dependencies, non-determistic selections are available for use-cases such as expressing worklist algorithm in Souffle.
+With functional dependencies, non-determistic selections are available for use-cases such as expressing worklist algorithm in Soufflé.
 Functional dependency is defined as a relational qualifier using the keyword `choice-domain` in a relation declaration.
 For the sake of brevity, our syntax omits the co-domain (i.e. the right hand side of the arrow).
 Therefore, a choice-domain `D` for a relation with